mateo1985/interview-subscription-test/README.md

 - all sensitive data should be kept in environment variables for user and the best would be when it these are encrypted per user
 - full https should be implemented to communication
 - logging for the system should be extended and maybe logging service should be implemented like elastic search
+- in script.sql should be check if the db already exists

 ## How to run the project: